s3u/readme/README.md

 * While I am processing, I tend to withdraw and be quiet.
 People may expect me to lean in, and I may not do that on the spot.
 Don't hesitate to nudge me when you see this.
 * I generally don't prescribe.
 I like to ask questions to help you or the team find a solution.
 If you need an answer from me, ask so.

+Also see my [leadership document](https://www.subbu.org/articles/2021/my-leadership-document-2021-edition/) from last year.